AegeusZerium/ProbabilityTheoryandStatistics/README.md

 ## Bayesian Parameter Estimation for Simple Linear Regression

-The Notebook demonstrates the use **Bayes' Theorem** to estimate and infer the parameters of a simple linear regression model.
+The Notebook demonstrates the use **Bayes' theorem** to estimate and infer the parameters of a simple linear regression model.

 The programming language and scientific libraries used for visualization are the following: